Futures contract: Futures contract regulations

 All futures transactions in the United States are regulated by the Commodity Futures Trading Commission (CFTC), an independent agency of the United States government.
 The commission has the right to impose fines and other punishments on individuals or companies that break rules.
 Although by law the commission regulates all transactions, each exchange can have its own rules, and under contract can fine companies for different things or extend the fine that the CFTC hands out.

 The CFTC publishes weekly reports containing details of the open interest of market participants for each market segment that has more than 20 participants.
 These reports are released every Friday (including data from the previous Tuesday) and contain data on open interest split by reportable and non-reportable open interest as well as commercial and non-commercial open interest.
 This type of report is referred to as the 'Commitments of Traders Report', COT-Report, or simply COTR.

+In the United States, individuals seeking registration as associated persons are generally required to pass the National Commodity Futures Examination (Series 3).
+In addition to regulatory licensing, some practitioners pursue specialist certifications focused on derivatives markets, such as the Certified Futures and Options Analyst (CFOA).